DVK-DEVOPS/DVK-Project/.github/PULL_REQUEST_TEMPLATE.md

+---
+name: "Standard Issue"
+about: "Create a detailed issue for bugs, features, or tasks"
+title: "[ISSUE] "
+labels: ""
+assignees: ""
+---

 ## Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.

 ## Type of change